SumoLogic/sumologic-documentation/docs/manage/collection/upgrade-collectors.md

 Download the collector in either of the following ways:

 * In Sumo Logic select **Manage Data \> Collection \> Collection**.
 Click **Add Collector**, click **Installed Collector,** and then click the link for the collector to begin the download.
 * Open a browser and enter the static URL for your Sumo deployment.
-See [how to determine which endpoint to use] (../../APIs/General-API-Information/Sumo-Logic-Endpoints-by-Deployment-and-Firewall-Security.md) if you are unsure.
+See [how to determine which endpoint to use](docs/api/getting-started.md#sumo-logic-endpoints-by-deployment-and-firewall-security) if you are unsure.
 The download begins immediately.
 See [Download a Collector from a Static URL](docs/send-data/installed-collectors/collector-installation-reference/download-collector-from-static-url.md) for a list of the URLs for your Linux version and deployment pod.

 See the following table for commands: